lshift/bletchley-mail/README.md

 * [Server](src/main/java/net/lshift/bletchley/mail/Server.java)
 * [Receiver](src/main/java/net/lshift/bletchley/mail/Receiver.java)

+The receivers use the [inference engine](https://github.com/lshift/bletchley/blob/master/src/main/java/net/lshift/spki/suiteb/InferenceEngine.java) to extract the actions which they are able to decrypt, and which they trust.
+For the sake of simplicity in the example, servers don't need to establish trust in the sender to process actions from the message, so they use processUntrusted, which you would rarely do.
+Clients use processUntrusted to work out who the message claims to be from, and then verifies that by processing the message again, but this time, the engine is configured only to trust the claimed sender.

 It makes sense to define receivers first: You will have quite a lot of flexibility in constructing a message, but your receivers will tend to be very stable.
 It's worth writing tests which construct the simplest possible